Skip to main content

 Immigration law shapes the futures of individuals, families, and entire communities, often more directly than any other area of law.
 Immigration lawyers are on the front lines of life-changing cases, whether they’re helping families reunite, guiding businesses through visa complexities, or defending asylum seekers.

 As humanitarian crises grow, visa policies shift, and programs like the H-1B lottery evolve, the demand for skilled immigration attorneys becomes even more critical.
-According to the 8amTM 2025 Legal Industry Report: State of Immigration, the U.S. immigration court backlog reached a record 3.4 million cases in 2024, indicating that immigration lawyers’ services will likely remain in high demand for years to come.
+According to the 8amTM State of U.S. Immigration report for 2026, the U.S. immigration court backlog remained at about 3.4 million cases in 2026 after reaching a high of just over 3.6 million during 2024, indicating that immigration lawyers’ services will likely remain in high demand for years to come.

 If you’re wondering how to become an immigration lawyer, a deep understanding of the process can set you on the right path.
 In this article, we’ll give a comprehensive overview of: